JoshDSommer/Subular/README.md

 Subular is a Angular 2 Subsonic/Madsonic music player.

-after cloning the repository run in projcet directory
+after cloning the repository run in project directory

 `npm install`